- Chart

 History and Background

-Corcept Therapeutics Incorporated was founded in 1998.
-It focuses on the discovery, development, and commercialization of medications to treat severe metabolic, oncologic, and psychiatric disorders by modulating the effects of cortisol.
-A significant milestone was the FDA approval of Korlym in 2012.
-The company has evolved from a research-focused entity to a commercial-stage pharmaceutical company.
+Corcept Therapeutics Incorporated was founded in 1991.
+The company is a pharmaceutical company focused on the discovery, development, and commercialization of therapeutics for the treatment of severe metabolic, endocrine, and oncologic disorders.
+A significant milestone was the development and FDA approval of Korlymu00ae (mifepristone) for the treatment of hypercortisolism.
+Corcept has evolved from a research-focused entity to a commercial-stage biopharmaceutical company with a proprietary platform for identifying novel applications of steroid receptor modulators.

 Core Business Areas